life-exe/UnrealOpenAIPlugin/README.md

 ## Limitations

  - OpenAI hosts a variety of different models.
 Please [check the models](https://platform.openai.com/docs/models/model-endpoint-compatibility) that are compatible with the particular request.
+ - Some developers may need to [verify](https://help.openai.com/en/articles/10910291-api-organization-verification) their organization before being able to use the gpt-image-1 model.
+Please check the [organization settings⁠](https://platform.openai.com/settings/organization/general) to see if you already have access.

 ## Miscellaneous